-As of March 31, 2020, the provisions for risks and expenses also included €2.1 million of provisions related to the subsidiaries' net positions.
+On March 31, 2021, the provisions for risks and expenses also included €1.0 million of provisions related to subsidiaries' net positions.

 11. Revenue recognition

 11.1 Accrual of production receipts

 Receipts coming from the sale of the broadcasting rights to pay or free TV channels are recognized as revenue when the TV channel officially accepts the material, whenever may be the beginning of the broadcasting rights.